About Digital Readiness Education

-The Health Education England Digital Readiness Education Programme’s vision is to create an uplift of digital skills, knowledge, understanding and awareness across the whole multi-disciplinary health and care workforce to support new ways of working.
+The Digital Readiness Education programme’s vision is to create an uplift of digital skills, knowledge, understanding and awareness across the whole multi-disciplinary health and care workforce to support new ways of working.

 We will develop, deliver and maintain – through our NHS Digital Academy service - a range of learning and development products and offerings for both our future/incoming workforce and for our current workforce, including our leaders, our Digital, Data and Technology (DDAT) experts and the wider workforce.

 Through the delivery of digital learning and development offerings, the whole multidisciplinary health and care workforce will be seeing a measured uplift in digital literacy and digital skills, knowledge, and awareness and will enable our people to lead digital change more effectively.

 Establishment of the NHS Digital Academy learning and development service including infrastructure elements such as recruitment and content curation, and including learning and development offerings such as the ones below.

 - Health Service Modelling Associates (HSMA) digital skills programme.